Agoric/documentation/technology-overview.md

 [Agoric](https://agoric.com/about/) aims at enabling safe cooperation among otherwise mutually suspicious parties

-The way it does it is by making easy to write secure smart contracts and making it possible to run these contracts on one or several blockchains.
-Agoric strategy to writing smart contract is to write them in JavaScript using a framework called ERTP (Electronic Rights Transfer Protocol)
+The way it does it is by making it easy to write secure smart contracts and making it possible to run these contracts on one or several blockchains.
+Agoric strategy to writing smart contracts is to write them in JavaScript using a framework called ERTP (Electronic Rights Transfer Protocol)

 ## High-level view